microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. Review the relevant terms and conditions, flip the **I accept** switch on, and select the **Next** button again.
 1. Specify your Dataverse environment URL, sign in as an administrator user, and select the **Next** button again.
-1. Install the *Business Central Virtual Table (Preview)* plugin from AppSource that enables event subscriptions/notifications on your Dataverse environment, make sure that you install the latest version that supports business events (**1.023093.3 or higher**), and finally select the **Finish** button.
+1. Install the *Business Central Virtual Table (Preview)* plugin from AppSource that enables business event subscriptions/notifications on your Dataverse environment, make sure that you install the latest version that supports business events (**1.023093.3 or higher**), and finally select the **Finish** button.

    ![Screenshot](../../../images/virtual-table-plugin.png)

-## Refresh business event catalog
+## Refresh Business Central catalog of business events
 To refresh our business event catalog after installing your extension, follow these steps:
 1. On Power Apps maker portal, select the **Tables** section, search for the **Business Central Virtual Data Source Configuration** table under the **All** tab, and select it.
 1. Select the **Edit** button, select the **Business Central** row, and select the **Edit row using form** button to open a form.